 As for the second rule, all software has to go through a cycle of improvement until it stabilizes and meets the real-life needs of its users, broadly speaking.
 A tried and trusted vendor will have a client base that has weathered the early years of refinement.
 And if the client base is loyal, the signs are that the vendor has a great service-oriented culture, and a great base product, to compensate for those growing pains.

-So, here are ten considerations when evaluating an outcomes platform that may help you home-in on the best solution for your practice, and help you make the right decision the first time:
+So, here are ten considerations when evaluating an outcomes platform that may help you identify the best solution for your practice, and help you make the right decision the first time:

-- Can the solution automate the data collection process end-to end?
-Automation is critical - the solution should enroll patients and manage data collection automatically, with minimal staff involvement (not just another IT platform to deal with!).
+2.)
+Automate end-to end data collection Automation is critical - the solution should enroll patients and manage data collection automatically, with minimal staff involvement and burden (not just another IT platform to deal with!).

-- Does the solution put the patient at the forefront?
-As healthcare becomes ever more patient-centric, your technology needs to fully embrace that approach and help position you as a patient-centric institution.
+3.)
+Put the patient at the forefront As healthcare becomes ever more patient-centric, your technology needs to fully embrace that approach and help position you as a patient-centric institution.

-- **Is it a “best-in-class” solution that has already resolved the myriad nuances of outcomes data collection? ** Effective technology has ironed out a thousand wrinkles - don’t be on the learning curve of a new vendor.
+4.)
+Select the “best-in-class” solution Effective technology has ironed out a thousand wrinkles - don’t be on the learning curve of a new vendor.

-- Is the solution flexible to meet the needs of all stakeholders?
-The single data collection system should be of value to administrators, physicians, clinical staff, researchers and, critically, patients.
+5.)
+Pick a solution flexible to meet the needs of all stakeholders The single data collection system should be of value to administrators, physicians, clinical staff, researchers and critically, patients.

-- Can the vendor, and the solution, scale to meet your future needs?
-As your needs, and the demands of healthcare, change you want flexibility to grow.
+6.)
+Use a solution that can scale to meet your future needs As your needs, and the demands of healthcare, change you want flexibility to grow.
 Identify an innovator that has a breadth of proven products and is constantly looking to the future.

-- Is there a significant database of de-identified data to benchmark against, for quality improvement initiatives?
-Your data is of limited value if you can’t use it - benchmarking against other organizations can help identify your strengths and weaknesses.
+7.)
+Benchmark against a significant database of de-identified data for quality improvement initiatives Your data is of limited value if you can’t use it - benchmarking against other organizations can help identify your strengths and weaknesses.

-- Can the vendor help you demonstrate the value of the solution, and the data you collect?
-You need to be able to justify your investment, the vendor needs to deliver actionable data.
+8.)
+Demonstrate the value of the solution and the data you collect You need to be able to justify your investment, the vendor needs to deliver actionable data.
 A leader in outcomes collection with a robust client roster and significant experience can bring valuable expertise.

-- Can the solution help you with government reimbursement programs?
-A Qualified Clinical Data Registry (QCDR) vendor with a track record of reporting to CMS (for MIPS/MACRA and CJR) can make the process painless if the solution is efficient.
+9.)
+Apply your data for government reimbursement programs A Qualified Registry (QR) vendor with a track record of reporting to CMS (for MIPS/MACRA and CJR) can make the process painless if the solution is efficient.

-- Does the solution justify the investment?
-You need to consider the total costs of the investment, and the total benefits, including: reduced staff time, reimbursement potential, the value of the data in the quality improvement cycle, and your patients’ satisfaction with the care and engagement you deliver.
+10.)
+Justify the investment You need to consider the total costs of the investment, and the total benefits, including: reduced staff time, reimbursement potential, the value of the data in the quality improvement cycle, and your patients’ satisfaction with the care and engagement you deliver.

-At the end of the day, you have to be convinced that the vendor, and their outcomes solution, will deliver value to your practice in the short and long terms.
+At the end of the day, you have to be convinced that the vendor and its outcomes solution, will deliver value to your practice in the short and long terms.
 Do the groundwork, evaluate a number of vendors’ software, speak to their customers and users, and see the software in action at another practice.